Alarevoyure/LPP-DECODE/README.md

  Arguments   : testCanal    The Cayenne chanel to read

  Returns the value of the analog output.
 Min 0, max 655.35

+ --- >  float LPP_Analog1(int testCanal)
+ Description : this function reads on an analog Cayenne channel and returns the value sent

+ Arguments   : testCanal    The Cayenne chanel to read

+ Returns the value of the analog output.
+Min -327,69, max 327,67

  For example :